Lesson 4: Hardware & Devices (Computer Components).

 Motherboard

-Mental model: motherboard = highway system.
+Mental model: the motherboard is the highway system.

 Power Supply (PSU)